apache/jackrabbit-oak/oak-run/README.md

     $ java -jar oak-run-*.jar datastorecheck [--id] [--ref] [--consistency] \
             [--store <path>|<mongo_uri>] \
             [--s3ds <s3ds_config>|--fds <fds_config>] \
-            [--dump <path>]
+            [--dump <path>] \
+            [--track <DataStore local tracking path>]

 The following options are available:

-    --id             - List all the ids in the data store --ref            - List all the blob references in the node store --consistency    - Lists all the missing blobs by doind a consistency check Atleast one of the above should be specified
+    --id             - List all the ids in the data store --ref            - List all the blob references in the node store --consistency    - List all the missing blobs by doing a consistency check Atleast one of the above should be specified

     --store          - Path to the segment store of mongo uri (Required for --ref & --consistency option above) --dump           - Path where to dump the files (Optional).
 Otherwise, files will be dumped in the user tmp directory.
     --s3ds           - Path to the S3DataStore configuration file
-    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory)
+    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --track          - Path of the local reposity home folder (Optional).
+This will place a copy of the downloaded blob ids to be tracked.

 Note:
 For using S3DataStore the following additional jars have to be downloaded